dolphindb/Tutorials_EN/DolphinDB_Programming_Guide.md

 * SQL query can be assigned directly to a variable or as a function parameter.
 * SQL query statements can quote variables or functions.
 If a SQL query involves a distributed table, the variables and functions in the SQL query can be automatically serialized to the corresponding nodes.
 * SQL statements can be dynamically generated script.
-* Database table is a data form.
-Other data forms include scalar, vector, matrix, set and dictionary.
-Database table can be converted into other data forms.
+* SQL statements can operate not only on a table, but also on other data forms (including scalar, vector, matrix, set and dictionary).
+Tables can be converted into other data forms.

 ``` TXT
 //generate a table of employee wages